-Typically, web service providers will set up a test site where they can test the latest version of a theme, track bugs and make sure that the new theme version doesn’t conflict with any existing plugins or settings before applying it to a live site.
+Typically, web service providers will set up a test site where they can test the latest version of the theme, track any bugs and check if all plugins are working fine with the new theme before applying and activating it on a live site.

 4. Search Online

-Before updating your theme, it’s a good idea to search online and see if other theme users have reported any issues with the new theme version.
+Before updating your theme, it’s a good idea to do a quick search online and see if other theme users have reported any issues with the new theme version.

-If you have made extensive changes to your existing theme files, updating your theme could result in your custom modifications being overwritten.
+If you have made extensive changes to your existing WordPress theme files, updating your theme may result in your custom modifications being overwritten.
 To prevent losing your theme modifications, therefore, we recommend you learn how to create “child themes”.

 A WordPress child theme is a theme that inherits the functionality of another theme, called the parent theme, and allows you to modify, or add to, the functionality of that parent theme.
 When you update the “parent theme”, your modifications are preserved through the “child theme.”

-If you plan to customize your theme files, then we recommend becoming familiar with using child themes, especially if you use a theme that gets regularly updated.
-You can learn more about child themes by searching online, or just visit the WordPress Codex child theme page here:
+If you plan to customize your theme files, then we recommend becoming familiar with using child themes, especially if you plan to use a theme that gets regularly updated.
+You can learn more about child themes by searching online, or just visit the official WordPress child theme page here:

-As you will see below, the actual process of updating a WordPress theme is easy.
-What can feel slightly bothersome is the preparation involved prior to upgrading.
+As you will see below, the actual process of updating a WordPress theme is fairly simple.
+What can feel slightly bothersome is the precautionary work involved prior to upgrading.

-Many people don’t upgrade their WordPress themes regularly, while others upgrade without going through all of the steps listed in the section above.
-As mentioned earlier, the above are “best practice” methods for ensuring problem-free upgrades.
-Ultimately, it is solely your responsibility as a website owner to protect your online properties.
+Many people don’t upgrade their WordPress themes regularly, while many upgrade without going through all of the steps listed in the section above.
+As mentioned earlier, the above are recommended “best practice” methods to help you avoid problems.
+Ultimately, it is solely the website owner’s responsibility to protect their digital properties.

-Upgrading your themes from your admin dashboard is easy.
+Upgrading your theme in your dashboard is easy.

-Depending on which theme(s) are installed on your website, you may receive an occasional notification in your WordPress Dashboard that your theme(s) need updating …
+Depending on which theme(s) you have installed on your website, you may receive an occasional notification in your WordPress Dashboard that your theme(s) need updating …

-Updating themes from your dashboard is very simple and easy.
-You can update your WordPress theme from the “Themes” screen, or the “Updates” area.
+Updating a WordPress theme in your WP dashboard is a very simple process.
+You can update your themes using the “Themes” section, or the “Updates” page.

-You can see which themes need to be updated by going to your Themes page.
+You can see which themes require updating by going to your Themes area.

-Select Appearance > Themes from your WordPress admin menu …
+Select Appearance > Themes from your WP admin menu …

-WordPress Themes that need updating display an “Update Available” message over their thumbnail image …
+Themes that need updating display an “Update Available” message over the theme’s thumbnail image …

-Locate the theme you want to update and click on the “Update Available” message.
+Locate the theme you want to update and click on the “Update Available” notice.

 When the theme details window opens up, click on update now …

-WordPress automatically updates the theme in seconds …
+WordPress will automatically update the theme in seconds …

-Repeat the process described above to update all of your outdated themes, or use the method below to upgrade multiple themes.
+Repeat the above to update all of your outdated themes, or use the method below to update multiple themes.

-Update your theme from the “Updates” area as follows:
+Update your WordPress themes via the “Updates” page as shown below:

-To view all themes in your site that need updating, click on Dashboard > Updates …
+To view all themes on your website that require updating, click on Dashboard > Updates …

-This opens up the Updates screen.
+This brings up the Updates screen.
 Scroll down to the Themes section …

-WordPress will automatically update all of the selected themes …
+WordPress automatically updates all of your selected themes …

 Congratulations!
-Now you know how to upgrade your theme in your admin dashboard.
+Now you know how to upgrade your themes in the WP dashboard.